The whiplash of Pope Francis’s Iraq trip: A year of tight covid rules in Italy, then 72 hours of crowds

 But it also seemed as though nobody around me was worried.
 People were rejoicing in the lottery win of having Francis in their church.

 It was moments like those that caused such a whiplash.
 For 12 months, I’d been in full-on pandemic mode, witnessing the virus’s wrath in one of the hardest-hit countries, focusing on it constantly, interviewing its victims, as well as doctors who said only wars could produce similar horrors.
 Like for so many others living in Italy, some mix of rules and best practices had come to redefine my life.
 I wore a mask anytime I stepped out.
 I never ate indoors at restaurants.
 I avoided gatherings.
-I hadn’t been on a plane since February 2020 — and I’d had no plans to get on one until the Vatican announced that the pope was going to Iraq.
+I hadn’t been on a plane since February 2020 — and I’d had no plans to get on one until the Vatican announced the pope was going to Iraq.

 In the run-up to the trip, the Vatican had offered all traveling journalists — more than 70 of us — two doses of the Pfizer-BioNTech vaccine.
 At first, that had seemed like a fortuitous gift from one of the few nations with an abundance of vaccines.
 But as the trip started up, I realized: We’d been vaccinated because we were about to let go of many of the pandemic rules.